India tests nuclear-capable ICBM

 Story highlights

-- This is the fifth successful launch of the Agni-V
+- It's the fifth successful launch of the Agni-V

 - The missile has a range of more than 5,000 kilometers